Family acceptance has been shown to be the greatest protective factor for transgender youth.

 - Virtual Morning & Evening Meetings

-- Just Us – for our BIPOC and multi-racial families
+- Just Us: for our BIPOC and multi-racial families

-HSZ&W Family Connections Program
+HSZ&W Family Connections

-Consider scheduling a private consultation with our Executive Director, Shannon McKay, about navigating your next steps.
+Schedule a private consultation with our Executive Director, Shannon McKay, about navigating your next steps.
 This could include suggestions about how to advocate for your child in school; gaining support of extended family and friends; supporting siblings; sharing specific resources to meet your family’s needs; updating legal documents, etc. Click here to get on her schedule.